 Your Samsung Galaxy S8 is always doing stuff in the background, and when these processes pile up, they can really slow your device down.
 You can limit them to keep performance at its maximum.
 Simply head over to Developer options and look for Background process limit.
 Select it and limit background processes as much as you feel comfortable.
 After this, you can restart the device and enjoy the improved speeds.
 However, be aware that setting this too low may prevent some of your most commonly used apps from grabbing updates in the background.

 Animations are nice, but they do make things slower and use some processing power.
 This means turning them off is for the best when aiming for a faster experience.
 Simply go to Developer options and look through the animation settings.
 Set them all to 0.5x for optimal performance.

 Don’t keep activities

 This process essentially cleans your phone and gets the software back to factory status.
 It will be just like the first day you laid fingers on it.
-You will even have to go through the set-up process and all that again.
-Do keep in mind that a factory data reset will delete everything, so back up all important files before doing this.
+You will even have to go through the setup process and all that again.
+Keep in mind that a factory data reset will delete everything, so back up all important files before doing this.

 - Go to Settings.

 - Select General management.

 - Hit Reset.